Green Tech Isn’t the Future. It’s the New Compliance Scam.

 Living With Fallout

-When every option sucks, the decision isn’t about finding a win.
+When every option is bad, the decision isn’t about finding a win.
 It’s about choosing the pain you can absorb, signaling the values you won’t compromise, and acting with enough conviction to create momentum.

 There’s clarity on the other side of discomfort.
 But only for those willing to walk through it with discipline.